Purv Pullen: Career

 Pullen began performing as a voice actor in films in the 1930s.
 He was the voice of Cheetah in Tarzan films and produced the bird sounds in Disney's Snow White and the Seven Dwarfs (1937).
 Pullen's vocal contributions appear in many cartoons featuring Mickey Mouse, Betty Boop, and Popeye.
-Pullen was also the voice of the howling coyote in Cecil B. DeMille's 1935 film The Crusades, and the squawks and jungle sounds for Martin Denny's 1951 pop instrumental "Quiet Village".
+Pullen was also the voice of the howling coyote in Cecil B. DeMille's 1935 film The Crusades, and the squawks and jungle sounds for Martin Denny's 1959 pop instrumental "Quiet Village".

 In 1945, Pullen began a collaboration with Spike Jones, providing sound effects and other comic gimmicks on many of the classic Jones recordings.
 Jones gave Pullen the stage name "Dr. Horatio Q. Birdbath."

-Pullen was the voice of Pierre the Parrot in Walt Disney's Enchanted Tiki Room at Disneyland and Disneyworld.
+Pullen provided background bird vocals in Walt Disney's Enchanted Tiki Room at Disneyland and Walt Disney World.
 He was also heard in the San Francisco Bay Area as the voice of Roscoe the Dog on the Dr. Don Rose show on KFRC.

 Pullen also appeared in nightclubs as a ventriloquist with a dummy named Johnny.
 He appeared on a 1958 episode of What's My Line? as the mystery guest.